More about Francis

 After graduation, I worked abroad as an English teacher for a few years before returning to the UK to do my PGCE in Secondary Education (Chemistry).

 After that I ended up working in an Inner-London school as a Science Teacher and progressed into management.
 I then obtained a scholarship for a masters degree in STEM education which I took to develop my pedagogy.
+Following this, I undertook my PhD in knowledge spillover and entrepreneur education.

 What led you from teaching into entrepreneurship?

-Tell us more about STEM@Home
+Tell us more about SnapGrade

 What does a typical day look like for you as an entrepreneur?